 - Secure by Default – ASP.NET provides built-in authentication, authorization, and data protection out of the box, as well as OAuth and JWT support.

-- Modern Environment – ASP.NET gives you a built-in environment for modern app development including built-in dependency injection, middleware, logging, configuration management and EF Core.
+- Modern Environment – ASP.NET gives you a built-in environment for modern app development, including built-in dependency injection, middleware, logging, configuration management, and EF Core.

 - Good for Cloud and Docker – ASP.NET is cloud optimized for Azure, supports Docker-based containers and microservices, and is perfectly suited for cloud-native applications that are scalable.
+This shows that the ASP.NET framework is important in 2025 too.”

 Online .NET Course